 - (1) Must include at least 30 months of training in general internal medicine, subspecialty internal medicine and emergency medicine.
-Up to 4 of the 30 months may include training in areas related to primary care, such as neurology, dermatology, office gynecology or office orthopedics. - (2) May include up to three months of other electives approved by the internal medicine program director. - (3) Includes up to three months of leave for vacation time. - (4) For deficits of less than one month in required training time, ABIM will defer to the judgment of the program director and promotions or competency committee in determining the need for additional training.
+Up to 4 of the 30 months may include training in areas related to primary care, such as neurology, dermatology, office gynecology or office orthopedics. - (2) May include up to three months of other electives approved by the internal medicine program director. - (3) Includes up to three months of leave for vacation time.
+(See "Leave of Absence and Vacation Policy") - (4) For deficits of 35 days or less in required training time, ABIM will defer to the judgment of the program director and promotions or competency committee in determining the need for additional training.
 With program director attestation to ABIM that the trainee has achieved required competence, additional training time will not be required.
 Trainees cannot make a request to ABIM on their own behalf.